Head's up, there could be affiliate links ahead!

 I first learned of minimalism through the minimalists.
-At first, I thought it sounded boring and unappealing, but the more I listened with cautious skepticism, the more sense it made to me.
-As someone with ADHD, I have also found it to be incredibly calming, self-assuring and it has helped me feel more in control of my life and choices.
+At first, I thought it sounded boring, but the more I listened with cautious skepticism, the more sense it made to me.
+As someone with ADHD, I have also found it to be incredibly calming, self-soothing and helps me feel more in control of my life and choices.

 The Minimalists challenged me to think about owning less as an acknowledgment of having enough – a feeling we rarely have in our culture of accumulation.
 There are so many opportunities to consume, especially as women.
 There are seasons to dress for, purses for every outfit and the shoe options are endless.